ranna14/Static-website-with-Docker/README.md

 # Simple Static Website with Docker and Nginx

 ## About This Project
-This project is a hands-on Docker practice that I built step by step to understand how containerization works in a real DevOps environment.
+This project is a hands-on Docker practice that I built step by step to understand how containerization works in environment.

 I started from Ubuntu machine, installed Docker manually, created a simple static website, and containerized it using Nginx.
 All steps were done manually through the terminal.